GiuffreLab/awx-community-general-ee/README.md

 This is a repo to build an Ansible Execution Environment that can communicate with hosts using various `ansible-galaxy` collections.

-This environment only has the dependencies as noted in the `requirements.txt` file.
+This environment only has the dependencies as noted in the `requirements` files.
 For a complete list and versions, see the docker hub link.

 If you want to add other python packages or collections, just add them to `requirements.txt` or `requirements.yml` and build the image.